NandakrishnanR/AI_Agent_LLM_Switching/README.md

-# AI Agent for RAG + LLM Switching
+# Adaptive AI Agent for RAG + LLM Switching

 This project is a **Retrieval-Augmented Generation (RAG)** system powered by **LangChain** and **Hugging Face**, with an *AI agent* that automatically switches between a **small local model** (fast, lightweight) and a **large remote model** (accurate, powerful).